Djokovic faces a third day in Australian migrant detention in COVID vaccine furore | Sports-Games

 Tennis Australia did not respond to Reuters requests for comment.
 The group's information sheet, as published by News Corp, said players could enter the country with an "overseas medical exemption" that had been "reviewed by an Australian medical practitioner" then entered on a central database.

-"We have always been consistent in our communications to players that vaccination is the best course of action — not just as the right thing to do to protect themselves and others, but also as the best course of action to ensure they could arrive in Australia," TA said in a statement, as quoted by local media.
-"We reject completely that the playing group was knowingly misled."

-Tennis Australia's advice was based on the contents of a federal government website to which it had been referred by the federal health minister, the statement added.
-Tennis Australia did not respond to Reuters requests for comment.

-The group's information sheet, as published by News Corp, said players could enter the country with an "overseas medical exemption" that had been "reviewed by an Australian medical practitioner" then entered on a central database.
 The document was distributed to players last month, News Corp reported.
-But the federal government has said it wrote to Tennis Australia in November saying that prior infection with COVID-19 was not necessarily grounds for exemption in Australia, as it was elsewhere.
+But the federal government released a letter showing it wrote to Tennis Australia in November saying that prior infection with COVID-19 was not necessarily grounds for exemption in Australia, as it was elsewhere.
+Tennis Australia CEO Craig Tiley defending the organisation's actions, according to a video that emerged on Saturday.

+In an address to Tennis Australia staff, uploaded to News Corp websites, Tiley said he would tell the full story about the saga but was constrained because Djokovic was challenging his visa cancellation in court.
+"We would like to share with you all the information, and we will," he said in the video.

+"We've chosen at this point not to be very public with it and simply because there is a pending lawsuit related to entry into Australia.
+Once that has run its course, we'll be able to share more.
+"There is a lot of finger-pointing going on and a lot of blaming going on, but I can assure you our team has done an unbelievable job and have done everything they possibly could according to all the instructions they have been provided."

 Djokovic, 34, has not revealed the grounds for his exemption and has consistently refused to disclose his vaccination status.
 Vaccines are not mandatory in Australia but are required for some activities.